aiidateam/aiida-core/docs/source/dbexporters/tcod.rst

 * ``--dump-aiida-database``, ``--no-dump-aiida-database`` -- turn on/off
   addition of relevant AiiDA database dump (on by default).

-  .. warning:: be aware that TCOD is an **open** database, thus **no
+  .. warning:: Be aware that TCOD is an **open** database, thus **no
     copyright-protected data should be deposited** unless permission is given by the owner of the rights.

-  .. note:: data, which is deposited as pre-publication material, **will
+  .. note:: Data, which is deposited as pre-publication material, **will
     be kept private on TCOD server** and will not be disclosed to anyone without depositor's permission.